Georgia Sensory Assistance Project

 There is no charge for any services from GSAP.
 To request services from GSAP:

-- Print this release form , ask the parent/guardian to sign it, and send it to Martha Veto.
+- Print this release form (PDF) , ask the parent/guardian to sign it, and email it to firstname.lastname@example.org .

 - Complete this online request form